-I am a journalist, writer, storyteller and improviser based in Chicago.
-I currently serve as assistant director of communications for the University of Chicago Medicine Comprehensive Cancer Center where I write about research, and manage publications and social media.
-I previously served as publications editor for Science in Society at Northwestern University, and editor-in-chief of HELIX Magazine.
+I am a journalist, writer and storyteller based in Chicago, where I serve as associate director for digital communications for the University of Chicago Medicine and Biological Sciences Development office.
+Prior to this position, I served as assistant director of communications for the University of Chicago Medicine Comprehensive Cancer Center where I wrote about research, and managed publications and social media.
+I also worked as publications editor for Science in Society at Northwestern University, and editor-in-chief of HELIX Magazine.
 In that role, I worked one-on-one with Northwestern STEM graduate student authors, teaching best practices in storytelling, such as crafting a narrative, engaging the audience and explaining complicated topics to the public.
 My work can also be seen in Discover Magazine.

 I have a master’s degree from the Medill School of Journalism at Northwestern University, where I was awarded the 2012 Harrington Award for journalistic promise and high scholastic achievement in magazine writing and editing.
 I spent the last three months of the program in London where I interned at the Ecologist, an online environmental magazine, as part of Medill’s Global Residency Program.
 I also have a B.S. in Communication from Northwestern, where I majored in Theatre and English.

 After earning my undergraduate degree, I spent four years performing on various Chicago stages including the Goodman Theatre, The American Theater Company and Donny’s Skybox at The Second City.
 It was during this time that I discovered improvisation and sketch comedy, which I studied at The Second City, and iO Chicago.
-I have been performing with Storytown Improv, an improvised musical fairytale for kids, since August 2009.
+I performed with Storytown Improv, an improvised musical fairytale for kids for seven years.

 My theatre background has given me a strong understanding of narrative and a deep appreciation for effective storytelling.
 I am passionate about using my storytelling, improvisation and writing skills to make science accessible to the public.
 I aim to bridge the gap between the lab and lay audience by crafting engaging, understandable and creative stories about science.